 Professor Schaefer is a frequent speaker on current topics in space law across the country, including at the University of Michigan Law School, Fordham Law School, Columbia Law School, New York University Law School, University of California-Irvine Law School, University of Southern California Law School, Emory University Law School, and University of Florida Law School.
-Just in the past year, Professor Schaefer has moderated, presented and/or participated on panels at eight major national or international conferences - the IAA Heads of Space Agency Summit 2014, AIAA Space 2014, 30th National Space Sympoisum 2014, ABILA International Law Weekend 2013, 8th IISL Eileen Galloway Symposium 2013, 7th Annual UNL DC Space Law Conference 2013, Newspace 2014, and 65th International Astronautical Congress 2014.
-He taught what is believe to be the first combined course in space and cyber law at a US law school during the Summer of 2012 at the University of San Diego law school and taught a course in commercial space law at Washington University Law School in St. Louis in September 2014.
-He has presented on space law topics internationally, including at the European Center for Space Law in Paris, the Annual Colloquium on the Law of Outer Space sponsored by the International Institute of Space Law (in Glasgow, Scotland, Naples, Italy, and Toronto, Canada).
-Space law is one major thread of Professor Schaefer’s scholarship.
-He is the author a 40-page white paper on commercial space liability issues that was circulated among Congress, the White House, NASA, as well as industry, and that was the focus of the program’s 6th Annual Washington, DC conference in November 2013.
-A revised version of the article is being published in Berkeley Journal of International Law in early 2015.
-His article on space debris presented to the IISL in Naples in 2012 drew interest from the Japanese Space Agency and NASA.
-Professor Schaefer has appeared on FOX News (national) TV and been quoted in Space.com and the New Scientist on commercial space law topics.
+Professor Schaefer has moderated, presented and/or participated on panels at eight major national or international conferences - the IAA Heads of Space Agency Summit, AIAA Space, the National Space Symposium, ABILA International Law Weekend, IISL Eileen Galloway Symposium, Annual UNL DC Space Law Conference, Newspace conference, and International Astronautical Congress.
+He taught what is believed to be the first combined course in space and cyber law at a US law school during the Summer of 2012 at the University of San Diego law school and taught a course in commercial space law at Washington University Law School in St. Louis (2014), the University of Miami (2015, 2019, 2020)., and California-Irvine School of Law (2017).
+He has presented on space law topics internationally, including at the European Center for Space Law in Paris, and the Annual Colloquium on the Law of Outer Space sponsored by the International Institute of Space Law (in Glasgow, Scotland, Naples, Italy, Toronto, Canada, and most recently in Washington, D.C.).

-International Business Transactions Law 673/G (1-4 cr hr)
+International Business Transactions Law 673 (3 cr hr)

-International Law Law 640/G (POLS 869) (1-4 cr hr)
+International Law Law 640 (3 cr hr)

 International Trade Law Law 671/G (1-4 cr hr)